DeruiDENG/ElasticSearchTraining/lectures/08-compound-query-exercise.md

 # Compound query exercise
 Given a list of listings,
-* Create a query get all the listing that is `in hobart, with house property type AND sold before 2017-01-01`
+* Create a query get all the listing that is `in hobart OR melbourne, with house property type AND sold before 2017-01-01`

 ```text
 DELETE /listing